Raya-Sodwilai/animal-shelter/README.md

 ## Description

-_This browser was created for users to see which animals are available for adoption.
-Each post includes the description, pictures and toys that each animal like._
+_This project shows the utilizations of basic implementation of Git, HTML and CSS._

 ## Setup/Installation Requirements